 Delirium tremens causes a range of symptoms that include whole body tremors and seizures.
 People who are developing this syndrome also experience hallucinations that may generate a sense of fear and paranoia.
 You may find it impossible to sleep, or you may fall into a deep slumber that is parked by periods of restlessness.
 You may also experience a dangerously high fever or have changes in your blood pressure or heart rate that must be addressed by a medical professional.

 During your time in detox, you may be provided with several different types of care to help you get through the first stage of recovery.
-In most cases, you will need to stay in inpatient care, which requires you to spend the night at the facility.
+In most cases, you will need to stay in inpatient care.
+Inpatient care requires you to spend the night at the facility.
 For severe and life-threatening symptoms, you may be given medication that helps you to feel better and get proper rest.
-You will also begin receiving therapeutic assistance with learning how to cope with the symptoms while finding ways to end your addiction to alcohol.
+You will also begin receiving therapeutic assistance with learning how to cope with the symptoms.
+Accompanied with that will help you find ways to end your addiction to alcohol.

 The detox process is easier and safer when you have lots of support.
 Are you ready to begin your recovery?
 Give us a call today at 844-903-2111.